 - If the email message has additional information, and/or the recipients of the message, or the date and time the message was sent are important; then keep the email and the attachment in your mailbox.
 Keep only the message with the final version of the attachment in your mailbox.

 - If you have multiple messages on the same topic with the same subject (message thread), delete all of the messages except for the final message which contains all of the previous messages.
+This can also be achieved automatically across all mailboxes by utilizing Microsoft Outlook's "Clean Up Folder Tool".

 - Set the delete folder to empty when you exit Outlook.